Smith Hart: As a promoter

+From 1995 until 2003 Smith Hart alongside Ike Shaw, promoted International Championship Wrestling, later named All Canadian Wrestling in and around Ontario with a base in Cambridge alongside the ICW Hart Brothers School of Wrestling he co-operated, though Waldo Von Erich served as head trainer.

 On November 6, 2011, Smith brought back Stampede Wrestling in Barrie, Ontario.

 In February 2013 Smith became an executive member of the Victory Commonwealth Wrestling board of directors along with "Soulman" Ricky Johnson, uncle of Dwayne "The Rock" Johnson.
 He has since made many appearances for the company under both the VCW and Hogtown Pro Wrestling names.

 In April 2014 Hart announced that David Benoit, the son of late wrestler Chris Benoit was to make his in ring debut for the Hart Legacy Wrestling promotion on July 18 in a tag team match with Chavo Guerrero.
 Hart claimed that Benoit had been trained by his nephew David Hart Smith.
 The match was later canceled in May when Chris Jericho informed Guerrero that David did not have any formal training.
 Hart had told different versions to the two men, to Guerrero he had said that David had received training for the match but had also told Jericho that David would not be wrestling, just involved in a storyline.

 He was at one point booker for the Canadian-based Great North Wrestling company.